All Episodes

 Let's get your take, Horace Cooper.

-Um I agree with Greg's analysis completely.
+I agree with Greg's analysis completely.

-So I I agree with Greg.
+So I agree with Greg.

-And here, let's make sure we understand what is happening, say in the city of Chicago, isn't an accident.
+And here, let's make sure we understand what is happening, say, in the city of Chicago, isn't an accident.

 It's actually the active policy of the local government to engage in a series of restrictions or limits on the use of police force, the use of prosecutions, and it puts the lives of those citizens of the United States who happen to live in the area in jeopardy.

-That means that when they want to exercise their constitutionally protected rights, they are likely at risk, not just of injury, not just of serious injury, but even of death.
+That means that when they want to exercise their constitutionally protected rights, they are likely at risk not just of injury, not just of serious injury, but even of death.

-And by the way, our founders, particularly the Federalist Party, thought that the president of the United States had an inherent power to protect when a circumstance like this was to occur.
+And by the way, our founders, particularly the Federalist Party, thought that the President of the United States had an inherent power to protect when a circumstance like this was to occur.

-The insurrection act was pushed by Thomas Jefferson and his party because even though the criteria had been met per the terms of what the Federalists saw, he wanted the added protection.
+The Insurrection Act was pushed by Thomas Jefferson and his party because even though the criteria had been met per the terms of what the Federalists saw, he wanted the added protection.

-When Congress acts, it's okay, it's great, in fact, but it doesn't actually take away from the inherent authority that a president has.
+It's great, in fact, but it doesn't actually take away from the inherent authority that a president has.

-You know, there's a great line by Thomas Paine in Common Sense, 1776, Greg Jarrett, you know, where the guides and dictates of one's conscience irresistibly obeyed, there'd be no need for any lawgiver.
+You know, were the guides and dictates of one's conscience irresistibly obeyed, there'd be no need for any lawgiver.

 There wouldn't be a need for government.

-Well, we we believe that rights come from God, not from government.
+Then it talks about that not being the case, why laws are instituted by men, but rights we believe, well, we believe that rights come from God, not from government.

 However, government's role, first and foremost, has got to be to keep its citizenry safe.